Ideal Protein

 Ideal Protein Cost Versus Expenses on Uber Eats

-Now choose: Would you rather order Uber Eats or put that money toward Ideal Protein foods and losing weight?
+Now choose: Would you rather order Uber Eats or put that money toward Ideal Protein food cost and losing weight?

 Ideal Protein Cost Versus Expenses on Happy Hour

-Yes, I know some people would rather not consider the Ideal Protein protocol than give up Happy Hour.
+Yes, I know some people would rather not consider the cost of Ideal Protein plan than give up Happy Hour.
 On most diets, but especially on a ketogenic diet, you need to avoid alcohol.
 This avoidance doesn’t mean you will miss out on social events altogether, just the expensive part of socializing.

-Happy hour cocktails pack a financial punch.
-On average, it costs from $5 up to $15 depending on where you go and what you like to order.
+On average, happy hour cocktails cost from $5 up to $15 depending on where you go and what you like to order.
 The chances are that you will have more than one drink, doubling the cost of a happy hour.
 If you go out twice a week, that’s another $10 to $30 spent on alcohol.

-Cut out the alcohol that you drink every week, and you will gain $30 to pay for Ideal Protein products.
+Cutting out the alcohol will give you around $30 extra to pay for the cost of Ideal Protein products.

 Now choose: Would you drink at the bar or spend the money on the Ideal Protein diet for better health with long-term benefits?